BBC World Service - Global News Podcast, Coronavirus: Italy extends quarantine measures nationwide

 Coronavirus: Italy extends quarantine measures nationwide

-Italy is now restricting travel and banning public gatherings across the entire country.

-Prime Minister Giuseppe Conte said that people would only be permitted to travel for work or family emergencies.
-Also: Sudan's prime minister, Abdalla Hamdok, survives an apparent assassination attempt, and Meghan and Harry have made their final public appearance as working members of the British royal family.
+Prime Minister Giuseppe Conte says people will only be allowed to travel for work or family emergencies.
+Also: Sudan's prime minister, Abdalla Hamdok, survives an apparent assassination attempt, and Meghan and Harry make their final public appearance as working members of the British royal family.

 The Inquiry Podcast